 The Office of Management & Budget (OMB) prepares the annual operating budget, the capital improvement program, and performs on-going fiscal and management analyses of City programs while conducting research and analysis in such areas as improving operational efficiency and cost effectiveness, performance measures, organizational structure and processes, and the acquisition and use of state and federal resources.

-The City of Alexandria is focused on using data to inform decisions to deliver efficient and effective services.
-The Office of Performance and Accountability leads this effort by helping the City measure, track, and analyze services.
+The City of Alexandria is committed to data-driven decision making to deliver efficient and effective services to the community.
+The Office of Performance and Accountability (OPA) leads this effort by analyzing issues and tracking performance to inform decisions.

 Performance reports provide departmental data on select key indicators.
 This information, which is used to track and evaluate performance, is jointly developed by individual departments and the Office of Performance and Accountability.